-We will seek the provision of electric vehicle (EV) charging points within all new developments.
-Our standards for EV parking and charging are set out within our Vehicle, cycle and Electric Vehicle parking guidance for new development.
+We will seek the provision of Electric Vehicle (EV) charging points within all new developments.
+Our standards for EV parking and charging are set out within our Vehicle, cycle and Electric Vehicle parking guidance for new developments.
 Our standards take into account the view that the majority of charging will take place at home and be done overnight with supplementary charging taking place in workplaces, town centres and at service stations.

-These standards acknowledge that innovation and technology will continue to develop and battery sizes will get increasingly larger to meet the demand for longer range electric vehicles.
+These standards acknowledge that, as innovation and technology improves, battery capacity will increase to meet the demand for longer range electric vehicles.
 Our standards will be reviewed in line with the development of new technology.

 Guidance on car clubs in new developments

-In order to support the County's ambitions for net zero carbon emissions by 2050 at the latest, all new car club vehicles provided by development shall be electric.
+In order to support our ambitions for net zero carbon emissions by 2050 at the latest, all new car club vehicles provided by development shall be electric.
 For more information, please see our guidance for car clubs in new developments.

 At present, e-scooter use is only permitted as part of trial schemes, and it is not legal to ride privately owned e-scooters on public roads.
 This may change following the Governments upcoming Transport Bill, and we will update our guidance accordingly.

-- On-street EV design guidance: Surrey's guidance for developers on how to design and implement on-street EV chargepoints.
+- On-street EV design guidance: our guidance for developers on how to design and implement on-street EV chargepoints.

-- Surrey's Climate Change Strategy: 'Achieve net zero carbon local authorities that lead by example in promoting sustainable practices across their operations, estate, and vehicles' and shift to more sustainable transport modes.
+- Surrey's Climate Change Strategy: aims to 'achieve net zero carbon local authorities that lead by example in promoting sustainable practices across their operations, estate, and vehicles' and shift to more sustainable transport modes.

-- Community Vision 2030: 'Residents live in clean, safe and green communities, where people and organisations embrace their environmental responsibilities.'
+- Community Vision 2030: aims for 'residents to live in clean, safe and green communities, where people and organisations embrace their environmental responsibilities.'